ynshen/k-seq/examples/README.md

 # Getting Started with `k-seq` package

-This notebook is the interactive tutorial on core `k-seq` package usages.
-To see a static web version of the content in this notebook at [GitHub:k_seq/examples](https://github.com/ynshen/k-seq/tree/master/examples).
+This is the quick-start manual for `k-seq` package to analyze kinetic sequencing data.
+This page is the static version for notebook [`examples/getting_started.ipynb`](https://github.com/ynshen/k-seq/tree/master/examples/getting_started.ipynb).
 For the details of the package, see [k-seq documentation](https://ynshen.github.io/k-seq/).

-#### Example project: estimate the kinetic coefficients for ribozymes from post selection pool in self-aminoacylcation with BFO (Biotinyl-phenylalanine-oxazolone) ribozyme selection
+#### Example project: estimate the kinetic coefficients for selected ribozymes catalyzing self-aminoacylcation with BFO (biotinyl-phenylalanine-oxazolone)

 This tutorial uses data from Evan Janzen's kinetic sequencing experiments on ribozymes that are selected to catalyze self-aminoacylation with BFO.
 In the experiment design, each unique sequence (unqiue type ribozyme) *s* follows the pseudo first-order reaction kinetics: